ogr09/phantomjs_doc_ja/Headless-Testing.md

 * [Lotte](https://github.com/StanAngeloff/lotte) adds jQuery-like methods, chaining, and more assertion logic
 * [WebSpecter](https://github.com/jgonera/webspecter) is a BDD-style acceptance test framework for web applications

+## Continuous Integration Systems

+Using PhantomJS with CI system such as [Jenkins](http://jenkins-ci.org/) or [TeamCity](http://www.jetbrains.com/teamcity/) does not require special setup.
+Make sure PhantomJS is installed properly on the slave/build agent and it is ready to go.

+Since PhantomJS is purely headless on Linux, the agent can run on an installation with any GUI.
+This means, a barebone Linux system without X11 is not a problem for PhantomJS.
+It makes it possible to spawn light build agents on Amazon EC2 or Hero instances.

+[Travis CI](http://about.travis-ci.org/), a popular hosted CI system, has built-in support for PhantomJS.
+See [its documentation](http://about.travis-ci.org/docs/user/gui-and-headless-browsers/) for details.